stereolabs/zed-ros2-examples/tools/benchmark/README.md

 > **The ZED node stamps images and clouds with the frame ACQUISITION time** (`sl::TIME_REFERENCE::IMAGE`), not the publish time.
 The reported latency therefore covers the *whole* pipeline — capture, USB transfer, SDK retrieve, rectification/depth, publish, deliver — and the transport is only a small part of it.
 Measured on a ZED 2i at 60 Hz, the rectified RGB image reports ~18–20 ms in **both** modes, of which only ~2 ms is the transport.
 So compare the *difference* between the two modes, not the absolute value.
 >
-> Two useful cross-checks from the same camera: `rgb/color/rect/camera_info` reports **0.09 ms**, because a `CameraInfo` is built at publish time and so times the transport alone; and `depth/depth_registered/compressedDepth` reports **53.9 ms**, because the stamp predates the compression the transport plugin then performs.
-Set the wrapper's `use_pub_timestamps` parameter to `true` to make every topic time the transport alone.
+> The same holds for the other topics: the wrapper stamps them all from the frame timestamp (`header.stamp = mUsePubTimestamps ? now() : frame_ts`), `camera_info` included, so none of them isolates the transport on their own.
+A compressing transport adds its own work on top of that: `depth/depth_registered/compressedDepth` reports **53.9 ms** on a ZED 2i and **253 ms** on a Jetson AGX Orin, because the stamp predates the compression the plugin then performs.
+>
+> **To time the transport alone, set the wrapper's `use_pub_timestamps` parameter to `true`**, which stamps at publish time instead.
+That is the only reliable way to get a transport-only figure from this tool.

 #### Reading the CPU figure correctly